monsoonmaelstrom/book2/book2.md

 “And we would be inclined to provide you with a ship because…?”
 John asks

-“Well,” I interject, “according to my mother, you’re family is good friends with mine, and it is imperative to her that she returns quickly.”
+“Well,” I interject, “according to my mother, your family is good friends with mine, and it is imperative to her that she returns quickly.”
 I’m interested to see what his response will be.

 I can practically feel Davy glaring at me, but he can shove it.
-One way or the other we’ll leave with what we need, and if I can do some fact checking in the process, more’s the better.
+One way or another we’ll leave with what we need, and if I can do some fact checking in the process, more’s the better.

 “What my cousin means to say,” Davy begins, and now I’m the one glaring.